jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 I came away with certain advantages.
 And a lot of disadvantages.

-In this article, I'll break down everything I learned coming from a rough childhood that I think has set me up for success today.&nbsp;
+In this article, I'll break down everything I learned coming from a rough childhood that I think has set me up for success today.

 ## The 7 benefits of having a rough childhood

-### You're resilient&nbsp;
+### You're resilient

 When you come from this type of environment, you're resilient.
 This means that you're able to take the abuse of reality and continue moving through it towards your goals.
-You're the kind of person that can get knocked down 7 times and get up 8.&nbsp;
+You're the kind of person that can get knocked down 7 times and get up 8.

 People who grow up in a stable home and with functional family members are protected from the harshness of the world.
-By the time they encounter it, it can be quite a shock to their system and way of viewing the world.&nbsp;
+By the time they encounter it, it can be quite a shock to their system and way of viewing the world.

 However, one of the hallmarks of a rough childhood is that it's forced you to function in a harsh environment.
-This is a place with no safety net if you fall and where no one is coming to save you if you fail.&nbsp;
+This is a place with no safety net if you fall and where no one is coming to save you if you fail.

 This comes in handy when it comes to dealing with the tougher parts of life.

-I've always been able to work without complaining because I&nbsp; grew up with the idea that complaining didn't help.
+I've always been able to work without complaining because I  grew up with the idea that complaining didn't help.
 If anything, complaining about my situation just made me angrier and did not get me any closer to fixing it.

 You know what it's like to lose, you know what it's like to suffer.
 And while that may seem miserable as a child, this sets you apart from a lot of your peers, who are weak because they never had to be strong.